WoRMS taxon details

 page(s): 39 [details] [full text]

-additional source Pallas, P. A. (1766).
-Elenchus zoophytorum sistens generum adumbrationes generaliores et specierum cognitarium succinctas descriptiones cum selectis auctorum synonymis.
+additional source Pallas, P. S. (1766).
+Elenchus zoophytorum sistens generum adumbrationes generaliores et specierum cognitarum succintas descriptiones, cum selectis auctorum synonymis.
 Fransiscum Varrentrapp, Hagae. pp. 451., available online at http://www.biodiversitylibrary.org/item/29190#page/12/mode/1up [details] [full text]

 |Environment|| ||marine, |brackish, fresh, terrestrial